person on computer

 Once you turn 59 ½, you can withdraw 401(k) funds at any time, and you will owe income tax on the money you withdraw each year.
 That said, you cannot keep your retirement funds in the account for as long as you wish.

 Prior to 2019, the age at which 401(k) participants had to start taking RMDs was 70 ½.
-The rule changed in 2019 and the required age is now 72.
-When you turn 72 the IRS requires you to start taking withdrawals from your 401(k), or other tax-deferred accounts (like a traditional IRA or SEP IRA).
+The rule changed in 2019 and the required age became 72.
+In 2023 the rule changed again and you currently need to start taking RMDs at age 73 (as long as you turn 72 after December 31, 2022).
+Now, when you turn 73 the IRS requires you to start taking withdrawals from your 401(k), or other tax-deferred accounts (like a traditional IRA or SEP IRA).

-If you don’t take the required minimum amount each year, you could face another requirement: to pay a penalty of 50% of the withdrawal you didn’t take.
+If you don’t take the required minimum amount each year, you could face another requirement: to pay a penalty of 25% of the withdrawal you didn’t take — or 10% if the mistake is corrected within two years.

 All RMDs from tax-deferred accounts like 401(k) plans are taxed as ordinary income.
 If you withdraw more than the required minimum, no penalty applies.